Family-friendly adventures in Bowland

 Arrive by train at Clitheroe Station.
 Hourly service from Blackburn and Manchester.
 Timetables at www.northernrailway.co.uk

-Collect a picnic from Bowland Food Hall, just a short ride from the cycle shop then head out of town and cross the River Ribble onto quiet rural lanes for the 10-mile ride to Dunsop Bridge.
+Collect a picnic from Bowland Food Hall, then head out of town and cross the River Ribble onto quiet rural lanes for the 10-mile ride to Dunsop Bridge.

 Take a picnic Lunch Beside the stream in the Dunsop Valley.
 If you didn’t have time to organise a picnic, drop into Puddleducks Tea Rooms in Dunsop Bridge for coffee, cake and light snacks.